ByteRookie/AGS_Service/README.md

 ## Configuration

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
-Every form includes a short summary of your rooms and a progress indicator (for example "Step 3/5").
+Each form shows your current selections and a progress indicator such as "Step 3/5".
 1. **Select rooms** – pick one or more areas using the built‑in area selector.
-2. **Add devices** – use a table to create a row for each media player.
-Choose the room from a dropdown and device type (`tv` or `speaker`).
-Priority is selected from a drop‑down list; picking a value used by another device shifts the rest down so no numbers are duplicated.
-New devices are automatically assigned the last rank.
+2. **Add devices** – create a row for each media player.
+Choose its room, type (`tv` or `speaker`) and priority from dropdowns.
+If you set a priority already used by another device the remaining entries shift down so the numbers stay unique.
+A device can include an optional `override_content` string which keeps the room active whenever the device's `media_content_id` contains that value.
+New devices are assigned the last rank automatically.
-3. **Manage sources** – a table style form lets you add or remove as many playback sources as you like.
-When adding a source you can browse media from the highest priority speaker using Home Assistant's media selector.
-The chosen item's `media_content_id` is saved as the source value and its `media_content_type` is stored automatically.
-You can also mark any source as the default.
+3. **Manage sources** – add or remove any number of playback sources.
+You can browse media from the highest‑priority speaker using Home Assistant's media selector and mark one entry as the default.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
-5. **Review the summary** – confirm the listed rooms, devices, sources and options.
-The final screen shows every setting including delays and flags.
-From here you can jump back to add more rooms, devices or edit the options before saving.
-Manual YAML configuration continues to work for advanced setups using the structure below.

-### Global Settings

-Device priorities are chosen from a list rather than via drag‑and‑drop.
-Selecting a value rearranges the other devices so each rank is unique.
-The options screen in the UI marks required fields with a `*` and shows defaults in parentheses.

-All global options (defaults in parentheses):
+Device priorities are selected from a list rather than drag‑and‑drop.
+Required fields show a `*` and defaults appear in parentheses.
+Available options (defaults in parentheses):
    - `disable_zone` – ignore the state of `zone.home` when `True` (`False`).
    - `primary_delay` – seconds to wait before clearing the primary speaker (`5`).
    - `homekit_player` – media player entity exposed to HomeKit (none).
    - `create_sensors` – create sensor entities (`False`).
    - `default_on` – default system state after a restart (`False`).
    - `static_name` – friendly name for the generated media player (none).
    - `disable_Tv_Source` – skip audio switching when a TV is active (`False`).

-Each device row can also include an optional `override_content` string that keeps the room active whenever the device's `media_content_id` contains that value.
+5. **Review the summary** – confirm the rooms, devices, sources and options.
+This page displays a formatted summary of every setting and lets you return to previous steps before saving.
+Manual YAML configuration continues to work for advanced setups using the structure below.

 Complete YAML example: